-Hope Scholarship Incident Type of Incident 1st Consequence 2 nd Consequence 3 rd Consequence 4th Consequence Subsequent Consequence Other Criminal Incidents Incider ıts S WA Weapons - Class A (Possessing/Displaying/Using/Selling/Transmitting) A, B, C, D, F, T, V, W, LL, SS WB Weapons - Class B (Possessing/Displaying/Using/Selling/Transmitting) A, C, D, V, W, CC A, B, C, D, K, V, W, DD, TT A, B, C, D, F, U, V, W, LL, SS, TT Hope S R2 A, B, C, D, E, F, U, V, W, LL, SS, TT Hope S S1 Sexual Battery/Rape (Actual or Attempted) A, B, C, F, U, V, W, LL, SS, TT Hope S K1 Kidnapping or Abduction/False Imprisonment A, B, C, F, U, V, W, LL, SS, TT S 42 Homicide A, B, C, F, U, V, W, LL, SS S SE Extortion A, C, V, W, CC A, B, C, K, V, W, DD A, B, C, F, U, V, W, LL, SS S B3 Threat to Kill/Mass Shooting A, B, C, F, T, V, W, LL, SS S B4 False Report/Hoax A, B, C, F, T, V, W, LL, SS
+Hope Scholarship Incident Type of Incident 1st Consequence 2 nd Consequence 3 rd Consequence 4th Consequence Subsequent Consequence Other Criminal Incidents Inciden ıts S WA Weapons - Class A (Possessing/Displaying/Using/Selling/Transmitting) A, B, C, D, F, T, V, W, LL, SS WB Weapons - Class B (Possessing/Displaying/Using/Selling/Transmitting) A, C, D, V, W, CC A, B, C, D, K, V, W, DD, TT A, B, C, D, F, U, V, W, LL, SS, TT Hope S R2 Robbery or Attempted Robbery A, B, C, D, E, F, U, V, W, LL, SS, TT Hope S S1 Sexual Battery/Rape (Actual or Attempted) A, B, C, F, U, V, W, LL, SS, TT Hope S 잣 Kidnapping or Abduction/False Imprisonment A, B, C, F, U, V, W, LL, SS, TT S 42 Homicide A, B, C, F, U, V, W, LL, SS s SE Extortion A, C, V, W, CC A, B, C, K, V, W, DD A, B, C, F, U, V, W, LL, SS S B3 Threat to Kill/Mass Shooting A, B, C, F, T, V, W, LL, SS S B4 False Report/Hoax A, B, C, F, T, V, W, LL, SS

 Type of Incident 1st Consequence 2 nd Consequence 3 rd Consequence 4 th Consequence Subsequent Consequence Bus Behavi Bus Behavior Incidents LZ Level One Violation: Eating/Drinking on bus.
-Failure to sit as assigned by bus driver A, L A, L NN 'A A, 00 8Z Level Two Violation: Disrupting, distracting, disobeying the bus operator.
+Failure to sit as assigned by bus driver A, L A, L A, NN A, QQ 82 Level Two Violation: Disrupting, distracting, disobeying the bus operator.
 Failure to utilize required safety equipment on the bus.
 Getting out of seat while bus is in motion.
-Loud talking, inappropriate remarks or spitting out of bus window at students, pedestrians, motorists A, L A, NN A, 00 6Z Level Three Violation: Placing head, arms, and legs outside of window.
+Loud talking, inappropriate remarks or spitting out of bus window at students, pedestrians, motorists A, L A, NN Α, αΩ 6Z Level Three Violation: Placing head, arms, and legs outside of window.
 Opening the emergency door while the bus is in motion.
 Opening or exiting emergency door when the bus is stopped unless directed by the bus operator.
 Threats against the bus operator, aftendant or passengers on the bus.
-Profanity directed at the bus operator or bus attendant.
+Profamity directed at the bus operator or bus attendant.
 Fighting or smoking on the bus.
 Throwing objects out of the bus window or at the bus.
-Criminal mischief/vandalism of seats or other bus equipment.
-Boarding or attempting to board (also attempting to leave) a bus other than the student's assumed route or stop A, C, 00 A, C, PP A, C, QQ
+Criminal mischief/wandalism of seats or other bus equipment.
+Boarding or attempting to board (also attempting to leave) a bus other than the student's assigned route or stop A, C, 00 A, C, PP A, C, QQ

-Broward County Public Schools Administrative Discipline Matrix (SY 2024-2025)
+Broward County Public Schools Administrative Discipline Matrix

-NOTE: The Discipline Matrix sets forth the guidelines for assessing consequences for violations of SBBC policies.
-School principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Matrix if they determines in their sole discretion that there are mitigating or aggravating circumstances.
-Principals may deviate by one level when applying consequences per the Discipline Matrix, except for incidents associated with drugs/substances and those with progressive discipline that rise to a recommendation for expulsion or recommendation for behavior intervention as reflected on the discipline matrix.
+NOTE: The Discipline Matrix sets forth the guidelines for assessing consequences for violations of School Board policies.
+School principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Matrix if he or she determines in his or her sole discretion that there are mitigating or aggravating circumstances.
+Principals may deviate by one level when applying consequences per the Discipline Matrix, with the exception of incidents associated with drugs/substances and those with progressive discipline that rise to a recommendation for expulsion or recommendation for behavior intervention via the Expulsion Abeyance Office as reflected on the discipline matrix.

-Per F.S. §§1006.04 and 1006.07(7), referrals to mental health services shall be in consultation with the threat assessment team.
+Per F.S. §1006.04 and F.S. §1006.07(7), referrals to mental health services shall be in consultation with the threat assessment team.

 Per F.S. §1006.13, the threat assessment team shall consult with law enforcement when a student exhibits a pattern of behavior, based upon previous acts or the severity of an act, which would pose a threat to school safety.
-Refer to SBBC 4380: Threat Assessment for more information related to threats.
+Refer to Policy 2130: Threat Assessment for more information related to threats.